tango-controls-hdbpp/hdbpp-timescale-project/doc/deployment.md

 ### Configuration

 General hdb++ setup and configuration is outside the scope of this project.
 Please see the tango [readthedocs](https://tango-controls.readthedocs.io/en/latest/) project for general information.

-#### libhdbpp-timescale
+#### libhdbpp-timescale Shared Library

-The GitHub [repository](https://github.com/tango-controls-hdbpp/libhdbpp-timescale) for this project details the configuration parameters that must be passed to the library from the hdbpp-es/hdbpp-cm.
+The GitHub [README](https://github.com/tango-controls-hdbpp/libhdbpp-timescale) for this project details the configuration parameters that must be passed to the library from the hdbpp-es/hdbpp-cm Device Servers.

+#### hdbpp-health-check Device Server

+This Device Server is part of the hdbpp-timescale-project, and depends on the hdbpp-cluster-reporting Rest API.
+Once deployed, this Device Server requires several properties to be set correctly:

+- RestAPIHost - The hostname of the server hosting the hdbpp-cluster-reporting Rest API.
+- RestAPIPort - The port to access the hdbpp-cluster-reporting Rest API, default is 10666.
+- RestAPIRootUrl - The root path of the endpoints.
+Default is /api/v1.

+Without these, the hdbpp-health-check will not be able to connect and communicate with the Rest API.

+Next enable the checks:

+- EnableHostCheck - This will enable checking of the hosts and update the state of the hdbpp-health-check Device Server to Fault/Alarm + a message if it detects any errors.

 ## Service Deployment